 *Windscreen and windshield

-We used to saytake away (like others elsewhere), but now with exposure to the US, and all the American fast food chains here (over 15), and their fixed branding, “take out” seems fixed to stay for take away food.
+We used to say take away (like others elsewhere), but now with exposure to the US, and all the American fast food chains here (over 15 of them), and their fixed branding, “take out” seems fixed to stay in some places for take away food.